Vaztonyo/shoes_api/checklist.md

 ## Setting Up Project:

-* Create the folder where app will be created on the command line.
+* Create the folder where app will be created on the command line, e.g 'shoe_api'.

 * Setup an ExpressJS server: